SenpaiSimon/plex-yt-dlp/README.md

 Easy to use binary wrapper for using [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 # What it does
-* This creates the Folder-Structures and also the File-Names exactly like it's needed for using in a Plex-Library.
+* This creates the Folder-Structures and also the File-Names exactly like it's needed for using in a Plex/Jellyfin Library.

 * For Plex you have to use the [YouTube-Agent](https://github.com/ZeroQI/YouTube-Agent.bundle) alongside with the [Absolute-Series-Scanner](https://github.com/ZeroQI/Absolute-Series-Scanner) for your library to look beautiful.
+* For Jellyfin you have to use the [YouTube Plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin)

 # Features
 * Embeds Video metadata into the video itself